rakutentech/android-miniapp/.github/CONTRIBUTING.md

 ```

 ### Description
-A sentence which will describe the type of change with an information.
+A sentence describes the type of change with an information.

 ```
 <bold><change type></bold>: <subject>